ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

         which respectively return only the ticker or the exchange:ticker information of the chart's symbol.
         It is recommended to use `syminfo.tickerid <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}tickerid>`__ to avoid ambiguity.
 See the :ref:`Symbol information <PageChartInformation_SymbolInformation>` section for more information.
+        Note that an empty string can also be supplied as a value, in which case the chart's symbol is used.

 ``timeframe``
    This is a "simple string" in :ref:`timeframe specifications <PageTimeframes>` format.